alibabacloud-howto/microservices/README.md

 6. Configure DNS

-    We have run a web application on ECS in the previous step, but it has only an public IP address and doesn't have a domain name.
+    We have run a web application on ECS in the previous step, but it has only an public IP address and it doesn't have a domain name.
 In this step, we confugure DNS to the ECS.
 If you haven't register any domain name in Alibaba Cloud, please follow [this step](###-Register-a-domain-in-Alibaba-Cloud).

     If you don't need to give a domain name to the ECS, you can skip this step.